This post contains affiliate links. Please see our disclosure policy.

 • Brown your butter by placing in a small skillet on medium heat.
 Stir until butter is melted.
 Continue to stir and heat until butter is foamy and brownish in color.

-• Pour brown butter into bowl of stand mixer.
+• Pour the warm brown butter into the bowl of stand mixer.
+Allow it to cool to room temperature.

-• Add honey, orange juice, milk, sugar, and slightly beaten eggs.
+• Next, add the honey, orange juice, milk, sugar, and slightly beaten eggs into the mixing bowl with the browned butter.

-• Mix on medium with paddle attachment until smooth.
+• Mix on medium speed using the paddle attachment until smooth.

 • Slowly spoon in flour mixture on medium speed until a cake batter is formed. (scrape sides and bottom of bowl to incorporate all ingredients.